 Bibliometric indicators seek to measure the quantity and impact of scientific publications.
 They are based on a count of the scientific publications produced by the academic staff of a university and the number of times these are cited in other publications.
 The bibliometric analyses in U-Multirank are based on the Thomson Reuters database, an extensive verified database of academic publications.
 U-Multirank partner CWTS (Centre for Science and Technology Studies) at Leiden University is responsible for generating the bibliometric data.

-The data included in U-Multirank are drawn from a number of sources: information supplied by the institutions themselves, data from international bibliometric and patent databases, and surveys completed by more than 105,000 students at participating universities – one of the largest international student samples in the world.
-By offering this wealth of data U-Multirank provides comprehensive information to its users.
+The data included in U-Multirank are drawn from a number of sources: information supplied by the institutions themselves, data from international bibliometric and patent databases, national databases, and surveys completed by more than 100,000 students to date at participating universities – one of the largest international student samples in the world.
+By offering this wealth of data, U-Multirank provides comprehensive information to its users.

 Performance measures or indicators are the different areas of university performance that are used within U-Multirank to compare universities.
-A full list of these performance measures as well as their definitions can be found on our U-Multirank.
+A full list of these performance measures as well as their definitions can be found on the U-Multirank website.

 It makes little sense to compare the performances of institutions with completely different missions and activity profiles: for example, comparing a specialised, regionally orientated, Bachelor-awarding College of Information Technology with one of the world’s leading comprehensive, research-intensive universities does not shed light on what makes either of them good or bad at what they are trying to achieve.